 At VAUDE, a good training program is not just about professional development; it’s also about personal growth.

-Each employee, regardless of their hierarchical level, has an annual feedback meeting with his or her manager.
+Each employee, regardless of his or her hierarchical level, has an annual feedback meeting with his or her manager.
 In 2014, this method of employee review was expanded to a uniform employee evaluation system.
 Each employee is evaluated by his or her manager not only on aspects such as work efficiency and effectiveness, but also regarding their handling of responsibility and implementation of the VAUDE values.
 Building on this, yearly goals are agreed upon.
 There are guidelines available to all managers and employees for these target agreements and employee reviews.

-These meetings are documented, goals are defined and possible action for the coming year is determined.
+These meetings are documented, goals are defined and possible action for the coming year is determined

 Giving and receiving constructive feedback is firmly rooted in our understanding of good leadership; our culture of trust creates the foundation that we start from – the understanding that every person intuitively wants to do his or her best.
 When mistakes happen, we analyze the underlying conditions together and on this basis look for improvement potential in order to avoid them in the future.
 Instead of distrusting employees or making them afraid to make mistakes, we rely on trust and the development of shared solutions.
 “VAUDE managers – and VAUDE employees – deal with the mistakes of employees (or colleagues) constructively: they give constructive feedback.
 VAUDE management and VAUDE employees admit their own mistakes and accept constructive feedback."